alex-kas/nec_terrain/boot/README.md

 `build.prop` should be placed in the `/system`

 `adbb.sh` - script to place the boot image and build.prop in a special folder on the sd-card (`brnects0.715`) so that a script in recovery
-`flash_boot.sh` can see them.
+`/rbin/flash_boot.sh` can see them.
 In fact now this script flashes only the image, `build.prop` must be put by hands.

 #### Changelog: